 - Relax and try to reduce anxiety and tension

-- If you have a fever that is accompanied with back it can be a sign of infection
+- If you have a fever that is accompanied by back it can be a sign of infection

 - Weakness or numbness in the hips, legs, or arms